mjoblin/neotiles/docs/pages/api.rst

 * :class:`PixelPosition` - The position of a neopixel inside a tile (x, y).
 * :class:`exceptions.NeoTilesError` - Exception raised when neotiles encounters a problem.

+The :doc:`/pages/examples` page shows how to use these classes.

 Main classes
 ------------